fabryandrea/recommender/README.md

 **1. The Motivation**

 Company X has used production recommenders for many years now.
 The current recommender, called **Mean of Means**, relies on per-user and per-item rating means and incorporates the global mean for smoothing.
 Mean of Means provides a significant revenue stream so product managers are hesitant to touch it.
 The issue is that these systems have been around a long time.
-The task to explore new solutions.
-The main goals are to improve the Root Mean Square Error on the predictions, create a working recommender written in **Spark**, and use the **surprise** library to explore other models that could be prototyped for production.
+The task is to explore new solutions, with the main goals of improving the Root Mean Square Error on the predictions, creating a working recommender written in **Spark**, and using the **surprise** library to explore other models that could potentially be prototyped for production.

 **2. The Dataset**